sciv-img/OSetBenchmarks/README.md

 Benchmarks sources and results for [OSet](https://github.com/sciv-img/OSet).

-Testing Machine: MacBook Pro, Early 2015 (i5@2.7 GHz).
+Testing Machine: MacBook M1 Pro 10-core.
+Swift version used: 5.8.

 Goal: Subsecond timings for all of the following.